 - Advising on Wintershall Dea’s €4.0bn inaugural bond issue.

-- Advising Pilgrim’s Pride on its proposed US$952m acquisition of Kerry’s Meats and Meals business in the UK and Ireland.
+- Advising Pilgrim’s Pride on its US$952m acquisition of Kerry’s Meats and Meals business in the UK and Ireland.

 - Advising TelecityGroup on its proposed US$4.5bn all-share merger with InterXion.